-Enter, yoga.
-And my favorite way, outside, in the sun.
+Even better, practice outside, in the sun.
 Soaking up the prana (including vitamin D).

 Once the cookie crumbles, it’s too late.
 That’s why yoga is an excellent preventative medicine.
 Baxter Bell, MD, recommends “a balanced yoga practice (that) includes stretching, strengthening, balance and agility challenges, and anti-stress poses and practices.

-Bell also spoke about sarcopenia, a gradual loss of muscle strength most common seen among people over the age of 50.
+Bell also spoke about sarcopenia, a gradual loss of muscle strength most commonly seen among people over the age of 50.
 According to WebMD, “People who are physically inactive can lose as much as 3 percent to 5 percent of their muscle mass per decade after age 30.”
 In addition to yoga keeping your body moving, the health of your muscle is directly related to your bone health.

-Bell talks about how we can influence our future well being by recapturing muscle strength.
+Bell talks about how we can influence our future well-being by recapturing muscle strength.

 Bell explains why yoga builds Dem Bones.
-During yoga, bone strengthening begins just 10 seconds into a hold.
+During yoga, bone-strengthening begins just 10 seconds into a hold.
 The stronger the muscles around the joints, the more your body protects them.

 Muscles begin to build after only 90 seconds in many yoga postures, Bell explains.
 Take the Warrior poses.
 Holding the posture for at least six long breaths, can be tiring but worthwhile, for both muscle and bone.
 Some yoga teachers encourage students to energetically pull the thighs together, belly to the spine, or engage the bandhas.
 Those are examples of isometric contractions which contribute to more strength building, and ultimately nourish the bones.

 Without those, we lose our independence, and then our pride, joy, and even self-care and depression.
-It’s a snowball.

 Fractures lead to chronic pain, can be debilitating, cause emotional distress, and further muscle degeneration.